kapalko/DRL-Continuous-Control/README.md

 | --- |
 | *The Reacher environment captured by the Udacity team.* |

-**TODO** The Reacher environment is a custom Unity game developed by the Unity and Udacity teams.
+The Reacher environment is a custom Unity game developed by the Unity and Udacity teams.
 It is a standalone application that can be run on all major operating systems.

 The rewards in this environment are +0.1 for every step that the robotic arm is within the target area.
 At the end of the robotic arm is a small blue node.
 The target is a large, blue, semi-translucent sphere that rotates around the arm.